 - Your baby turns their head toward the person holding them, often with their mouth open (called rooting).
 They may reach their hands towards the person holding them.

 - Your baby makes fists over their chest or belly.

 For the first few months of life, babies usually feed every 2 to 3 hours or at least 8 times in 24 hours.
 It is normal for babies to feed during the night.
 Older babies usually feed less often.

 How much should I feed my baby?

-For more information, contact your local public health unit, health care provider, or call 8-1-1 to speak to a registered nurse or registered dietitian.
+If you have any questions about feeding your baby, contact your local health unit or your health care provider.
+You can also call 8-1-1 to speak to a registered nurse or registered dietitian.

 To learn more about infant formula, visit Healthy Canadians–Infant Formula at www.healthycanadians.gc.ca/healthy-living-vie-saine/infant-care-soins-bebe/formula-formule-eng.php.